dergigi/dergigi.github.io/collections/_posts/2026-07-30-unfiltered.markdown

 time, your attention, and yes, even your soul.

-Creating for "the algorithm" instead of creating for the sake of creation itself is hardly creation at all!
+Creating for "the algorithm" instead of creating for the sake of creation itself is hardly creation at all.
 It is a soul-shrinking activity, as is consumption for consumption's sake.
 We've built a world that glorifies consumption, and are now living in a world that is hyper-optimized towards one singular metric: the consumption of